rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-These declarations produce valid types like `Set<int>`, `Stack<int>`
+These declarations can be instantiated to valid types like `Set<int>`,
-and `Maybe<int>`.
+`Stack<int>` and `Maybe<int>`.

-Generic functions in Rust are compiled to very efficient runtime code
-through a process called _monomorphisation_.
-This is a fancy way of
-saying that, for each generic function you call, the compiler
+The Rust compiler compiles generic functions very efficiently by
+*monomorphizing* them. *Monomorphization* is a fancy name for a simple
+idea: generate a separate copy of each generic function at each call
-generates a specialized version that is optimized specifically for the
+site where it is called, a copy that is specialized to the argument
+types and can thus be optimized specifically for them.
+In this
-argument types.
-In this respect Rust's generics have similar
+respect, Rust's generics have similar performance characteristics to
-performance characteristics to C++ templates.
+C++ templates.

 ## Traits